This is the multi-page printable view of this section. Click here to print.

 Telemetry

-We gather some basic details of the clsuter configuration and scenarios ran as part of a telemetry set of data that is printed off at the end of each krkn run.
+We gather some basic details of the cluster configuration and scenarios ran as part of a telemetry set of data that is printed off at the end of each krkn run.
 You can also opt in to the telemetry being stored in AWS S3 bucket or elasticsearch for long term storage.
 Find more details and configuration specifics here

 OCM / ACM integration